 Don’t make that hard work count for anything, and miss out on the chance to take your business to the next level.

 Cart abandonment is frightening and it costs you a ton of money.
 And it will be costing you more and more over time if you sit there and do nothing.

 And if you don’t have an abundance of time, take small steps.
 Believe me, the investment will be worth it.

 Find the weak points of your online store.

 Then set up cart abandonment emails and start Facebook/Google ads for your cart abandoners.

-I know it sounds like a difficult process, and I felt the same back in the day.
+And trust me, I know it sounds like a difficult process, and I felt the same back in the day.